Seminole Wars: Second Seminole War

 In January 1837, the Army began to achieve more tangible successes, capturing or killing numerous Indians and blacks.
 At the end of January, some Seminole chiefs sent messengers to Jesup, and arranged a truce.
 In March a "Capitulation" was signed by several chiefs, including Micanopy, stipulating that the Seminole could be accompanied by their allies and "their negroes, their bona fide property", in their removal to the West.
 By the end of May, many chiefs, including Micanopy, had surrendered.
-Two important leaders, Osceola and Sam Jones (a.k.a.
-Abiaca, Ar-pi-uck-i, Opoica, Arpeika, Aripeka, Aripeika), had not surrendered, however, and were known to be vehemently opposed to relocation.
-On June 2 these two leaders with about 200 followers entered the poorly guarded holding camp at Fort Brooke and led away the 700 Seminoles who had surrendered.
+Two important leaders, Osceola and Abiaka (Sam Jones), had not surrendered, however, and were known to be vehemently opposed to relocation.
+On 2 June these two leaders with about 200 followers entered the poorly guarded holding camp at Fort Brooke and led away the 700 Seminoles who had surrendered.
 The war was on again, and Jesup decided against trusting the word of an Indian again.
 On Jesup's orders, Brigadier General Joseph Marion Hernández commanded an expedition that captured several Indian leaders, including Coacoochee (Wild Cat), John Horse, Osceola and Micanopy when they appeared for conferences under a white flag of truce.
 Coacoochee and other captives, including John Horse, escaped from their cell at Fort Marion in St. Augustine, but Osceola did not go with them.
 He died in prison, probably of malaria.

 Jesup organized a sweep down the peninsula with multiple columns, pushing the Seminoles further south.
 On Christmas Day 1837, Colonel Zachary Taylor's column of 800 men encountered a body of about 400 warriors on the north shore of Lake Okeechobee.
 The Seminole were led by Sam Jones, Alligator and the recently escaped Coacoochee; they were well positioned in a hammock surrounded by sawgrass with half a mile of swamp in front of it.
 On the far side of the hammock was Lake Okeechobee.
 Here the saw grass stood five feet high.
 The mud and water were three feet deep.
 Horses would be of no use.
 The Seminole had chosen their battleground.
 They had sliced the grass to provide an open field of fire and had notched the trees to steady their rifles.
 Their scouts were perched in the treetops to follow every movement of the troops coming up.
 As Taylor's army came up to this position, he decided to attack.